 Shepherd Montessori Private Catholic School offers programs for various grades in Mississauga.
 Its average class size is ten to 15 students.
 [View profile]

 Star Academy (est. 1997)

 Star Academy offers programs from junior kindergarten to grade eight in Mississauga.
-Its average class size is ten students.
+Small class sizes, daily physical education and French for all grades, and academic excellence set us apart.
 [View profile]

 |$13,500 to $17,500|